4kbt/NewtonianEotWashToolkit/README.md

 point-mass array.
 We can rotate these moments to large orders ([ref][4]) and translate moments in several ways ([ref][2], [ref][3]).
 This allows us to compute the interactions in an entirely different and often useful perspective.
-This portion is based largely on the private program, MULTIN, of Prof.
+Not only that, but it's WAY FASTER!
+This portion is based largely on the private program, MULTIN, of Prof. Adelberger.
-Adelberger.

-Example calculations are explained [here][newt/example/exampleMulti.md]
+Example calculations are explained [here](newt/example/exampleMulti.md)

 ## References
 1. [https://github.com/4kbt/PointGravity][10]